Caraway: Uses

 The fruits, usually used whole, have a pungent, anise-like flavor and aroma that comes from essential oils, mostly carvone, limonene, and anethole.
 Caraway is used as a spice in breads, especially rye bread.
 A common use of caraway is whole as an addition to rye bread – often called seeded rye or Jewish rye bread (see Borodinsky bread).
 Caraway seeds are often used in Irish soda bread and other baked goods.

 Caraway may be used in desserts, liquors, casseroles, and other foods.
 Its leaves can be added to salads, stews, and soups, and are sometimes consumed as herbs, either raw, dried, or cooked, similar to parsley.
 The root is consumed as a winter root vegetable in some places, similar to parsnips.

-Caraway fruits are found in diverse European cuisines and dishes, for example sauerkraut, and the United Kingdom's caraway seed cake.
+Caraway fruits are found in diverse European cuisines and dishes, for example sauerkraut.
+It is used in the United Kingdom's caraway seed cake.
 In Austrian cuisine, it is used to season beef and, in German cuisine, pork.
+In Czech cuisine, it is routinely added to boiled potatoes used as a side dish.
 In Hungarian cuisine, it is added to goulash, and in Norwegian cuisine and Swedish cuisine, it is used for making caraway black bread.

 Caraway oil is used to for the production of Kümmel liquor in Germany and Russia, Scandinavian akvavit, and Icelandic brennivín.
-Caraway can be infused in a variety of cheeses, such as havarti and bondost to add flavor.
+Caraway can be infused in a variety of cheeses, such as danbo and bondost to add flavor.
 In Latvian cuisine, whole caraway seeds are added to the Jāņi sour milk cheese.
 In Oxford, where the plant appeared to have become naturalised in a meadow, the seeds were formerly offered on a tray by publicans to people who wished to disguise the odour of their drinker's breath.